 Registration until 18:00 on March 31, 2021.

-The Digital Logistics Management Program is a joint program of TH Wildau and Caucasus School of Technology that provides a joint degree.
+The Digital Logistics Management Program is a joint master's program of the TH Wildau and Caucasus School of Technology that provides a joint degree.
 The program is funded by the German Academic Exchange Service (DAAD).
 Upon successful completion of the program, the student is awarded a Master of Engineering Logistics degree from both universities.

 Training modules are held for a year and a half.
 The first two semesters are held in Tbilisi, the third semester (approximately) is held in Germany at the Technical University of Applied Sciences Wildau (TH Wildau).
 The duration of the third semester is 6 to 8 weeks.